osequi/hacks/CSS-in-JS.md

 ### `props` are not working inside `["& :not(:nth-child ...]` selectors

 - `makeStyles()` is very strange.
 See the API at https://material-ui.com/styles/api/#makestyles-styles-options-hook
 - To fix it `theme` is used.
-HOWEVER it turns out the hacks works only once in a series of calls: https://github.com/osequi/somenage/commit/0beef63f6bf0249bb412716526b294c71f4c7278
+HOWEVER it turns out the hack works only once in a series of calls: https://github.com/osequi/somenage/commit/0beef63f6bf0249bb412716526b294c71f4c7278

 Example: